 Now, let’s jump into the three personas…

-When an employee scores high on both the behavioural and emotional components of engagement, but low on the mental component, we can say they are a “supporter.”
+When an employee scores high on both the behavioural and emotional components of engagement, but low on the mental component, we can say they are considered “superficial.”

-This is an employee that is dedicated—albeit superficially—they show up for work and meetings on time, they are friendly with people, and are also emotionally involved with their department and work culture as a whole.
+They seem engaged -- but it's superficial.
+That is because they show up for work and meetings on time.
+They are even very friendly with people, and are also emotionally involved with their department and work culture as a whole.
 They will share ideas and not be afraid to speak up.

-When an employee scores high on both the emotional and mental component of engagement, but low on behavioural, they can be said to show "disrupted" engagement.
+When an employee scores high on both the emotional and mental components of engagement, but low on behavioural, they can be said to show "disrupted" engagement.

 This person is emotionally involved in their role and the company's mission.
 They will share ideas and not hesitate to raise the bar.
-They are also a great executer; they have a strong ability to stay focused and deliver quality work as promised.
+Unlike the Superficial, they are also great executors; they have a strong sense of duty and the ability to stay focused and deliver quality work as promised.

-However, they score low on the behavioural component—they are often late or absent from work, meetings, and other social events at work.
+However, they score low on the behavioural component — they are often late or absent from work, meetings, and other social events at work.
 They are sometimes perceived as flaky and interpersonally distant.
 They're not afraid to share their ideas, but fail to praise colleagues for theirs.
-They may disappear for a few days without much justification; however, when they do come back, they can complete their work with the same quality.
+They may disappear without much justification; however, when they do come back, they can complete their work with the same quality.

 When an employee scores high on both behavioural and mental components, but low on the emotional component, we can call them a “dutifully” engaged employee.

-This model serves to illustrate employee engagement conceptually, but also help to measure and quantify engagement without having to survey your employees.
+This model serves to illustrate employee engagement conceptually, but also helps to measure and quantify engagement without having to survey your employees.